oracle/node-oracledb/INSTALL.md

 developed with XE may be immediately used with other editions of the Oracle Database.

-Questions and issues can be posted as [GitHub Issues](https://github.com/oracle/node-oracledb/issues).

-### 4.1 Install Node.js
+### 4.2 Install Node.js

 Download and extract the [Node.js "Linux Binaries"](http://nodejs.org) package.
-For example, if you downloaded version 6.9.1 for 64-bit you could install Node.js into `/opt`:
+For example, if you downloaded version 6.9.4 for 64-bit you could install Node.js into `/opt`:

 ```
 cd /opt
-tar -zxf node-v6.9.1-linux-x64.tar.gz
+tar -zxf node-v6.9.4-linux-x64.tar.gz
 ```

 Set your PATH variable to include Node.js:

 ```
-export PATH=/opt/node-v6.9.1-linux-x64/bin:$PATH
+export PATH=/opt/node-v6.9.4-linux-x64/bin:$PATH
 ```

-### 4.2 Install the add-on
+### 4.3 Install the add-on

 Set required Oracle environment variables, such as `ORACLE_HOME` by
 executing: